 One Hahn’s students at Gordonstoun school, the Duke of Edinburgh – went on to create the International Award Scheme with similar approaches and methodology – to build physical, social, emotional and spiritual competence and resilience through community service, skill development, sequenced risk taking and adventurous expeditions.

 It is an enigma that Hahn himself was largely bed ridden during his adult years due to an incident while still at school himself.
 While rowing an open boat in full sun, Hahn collapsed and was seriously affected by heat stroke.
 One of his many famous quotes is “Your disability is your opportunity”.
+Many adults can identify with this… like an arrow, we cannot truly fly until we have been drawn backwards.

 Hahn’s principles of Expeditionary Learning: